Bijesse/Relicstaurants-bugged/README.md

 ## Simulate application traffic
 This repository includes a simulator file that will make random orders on Relicstaurants so that you do not need to manually generate traffic.
 Run the simulator  script with the following steps:

+1. Open a new Terminal or Command Prompt window and navigate to the **simulator** directory
-1. Install [Python3](https://www.python.org/downloads/) via the Terminal or Command Prompt
+2. Install [Python3](https://www.python.org/downloads/) via the Terminal or Command Prompt
-2. Install Selenium and Webdriver via the Terminal or Command Prompt with `pip3 install webdriver-manager selenium`
+3. Install Selenium and Webdriver via the Terminal or Command Prompt with `pip3 install webdriver-manager selenium`
-3. Navigate into the **simulator** directory
+4. Navigate into the **simulator** directory
-4. run `python3 simulator.py`
+5. run `python3 simulator.py`

 *Note: If you encounter any issues while on a Windows PC, try running this script in a administrator shell.*